Free image to video AI: create videos from images

 Export your MP4 and share it instantly across your website, social platforms, or learning systems.
 Choose vertical for TikTok or Instagram Reels, or landscape for YouTube.

-Yes, this AI video generator is ideal for creating short videos, explainers, and product showcase videos for social platforms.
+Yes, this AI video generator is perfect for creating short videos, explainers, and product showcase videos for social platforms.
 It’s built for fast, engaging videos that tell your story clearly.

 HeyGen supports MP4 and WebM formats.
-The platform automatically adjusts resolution and video quality to match your export settings.
+The platform automatically adjusts resolution and video quality to fit your export settings.

 HeyGen offers a free-to-use image-to-video AI tier so you can explore features and generate your first video without paying.
 While not completely unlimited, it’s one of the best free starting points.
 For individual creators, the Creator plan starts at $29

-This tool lets you create standout video content from photos, product images, and avatars.
-Ideal for marketing campaigns, personal reels, and videos with AI-based animation.
+This tool lets you create stunning video content from photos, product images, and avatars.
+Great for marketing campaigns, personal reels, and videos with AI-based animation.

 Yes, you can easily convert images into dynamic videos using HeyGen.
-Whether you're building a slideshow or a promotional reel, our tool makes it simple to transform images into engaging visuals.
-For more advanced creation needs, the Pro plan starts $49
+Whether you're building a slideshow or a promotional reel, our tool makes it easy to transform images into engaging visuals.
+For more advanced creation needs, the Pro plan starts at $49

 HeyGen uses advanced AI to offer video generator features like animation, dubbing, motion control, and auto-captioning.
 It works like a complete AI video generator built into one streamlined interface.

 Absolutely!
 You can choose background tracks from HeyGen’s built-in library or upload your own.
-You can also layer in AI-generated voiceovers using HeyGen’s voice dubbing tools.
+You can also layer on AI-generated voiceovers using HeyGen’s voice dubbing tools.

 You can use clear, high-quality JPG, PNG, HEIC, WebP, or simple SVG images under 200MB.
 Make sure the image is at least 300 pixels wide, well lit, and not blurry.
 Avoid copyrighted or unsafe content.
 The better the image, the smoother the animation.